 GM announced the proposed deal in late March 2020, stating it would contribute up to $70 million into a common fund for the drivers while a trust controlled by creditors formed after the company’s historic 2009 bankruptcy would contribute another $50 million.

 The settlement comes after years of ongoing litigation and disputes over allegations that the automaker knowingly sold faulty and dangerous vehicles that have caused numerous accidents, deaths, and recalls, before, during, and after its bankruptcy filing.

-Lieff Cabraser founding partner Elizabeth Cabraser, who represents plaintiffs in the litigation, told Law360 that the plaintiffs were ” very pleased that the district and bankruptcy courts will be granting the preliminary approval and other orders that are the first step in approval … of a class settlement designed to complete the remaining recalls, protect personal and public safety [and] compensate consumers.”
+Lieff Cabraser partner Elizabeth Cabraser, who represents plaintiffs in the litigation, told Law360 that the plaintiffs were ” very pleased that the district and bankruptcy courts will be granting the preliminary approval and other orders that are the first step in approval … of a class settlement designed to complete the remaining recalls, protect personal and public safety [and] compensate consumers.”